Modern Vases ‘Vortex Of Lights’ by Michael Trimpol

 For more brightly colourful art glass click on the link.

 N.B.
 The images shown are an example of the ones in the series.
 Each coloured glass vase is hand-blown and therefore there will be small variations in colour and pattern.
 Each one is completely unique and signed by the artist.

 Modern Vases Artist

-Michael Trimpol is our first American artist and Boha Glass is delighted to be able to bring his modern vases here to the UK.
+Glass maker Michael Trimpol is our first American artist.
+We are delighted to be able to bring his art glass vases here to the UK.

-“Of the many media and processes which can be used to create, I have always been attracted to glass and its potential.
-Initially working with stained glass, I became drawn to the dynamic nature of the blowing process which seemed to better suit both my nature and my vision.
+“Of the many media and processes which can be used to create art, I have always been attracted to glass and its potential.
+I initially worked with stained glass.

 I have a strong preference for objects of a personal scale and with potential utility.
 A vessel with a lid or stopper has always been of most interest.
-Colour and pattern are also important, either a single pure colour highlighting form or a more complex mixture to create patterns.
+Colour and pattern are also very important.
+I like to create either a single pure colour highlighting form or a more complex mixture to create patterns.

-I am proud of the final product but the actual process of creation is what I find most satisfying.”
+I am proud of the final product, but it is the actual process of creation that I find most satisfying.”